Sergey Nivens - stock.adobe.com

 US prosecutors have issued arrest warrants for two executives of Sky Global, which ran the world’s largest encrypted phone service, following an international police operation to penetrate the company’s network and harvest “hundreds of millions” of messages.

-A federal grand jury in the US has indicted Sky Global’s Canadian CEO, Jean-François Eap, along with former phone distributor Thomas Herman, for racketeering and knowingly facilitating the import and distribution of illegal drugs through the sale of encrypted communications devices.
+A federal grand jury in the US has indicted Sky Global’s Canadian CEO, Jean-François Eap, along with former phone distributor Thomas Herdman, for racketeering and knowingly facilitating the import and distribution of illegal drugs through the sale of encrypted communications devices.

 The US arrest warrants, issued on 12 March 2021, follow a series of raids by Belgian and Dutch police on suspected drug traffickers following a joint operation with French law enforcement that harvested supposedly secure messages from the Sky ECC phone network.

 Sky Global is the second encrypted phone network to face legal action in the Southern District of California.
 In 2018, executives of another encrypted phone network, Phantom Secure – also based in Canada – were indicted for providing encrypted mobile devices to criminal groups.

 Phantom Secure’s chief executive, Vincent Ramos, pleaded guilty and admitted that he and others facilitated the distribution of drugs around the world by supplying encrypted communications devices to thwart law enforcement.